Destrose: History

-2005–2012: Formation and singles
+2006–2012: Formation and singles

-Guitarist and bandleader Mina formed a cover band named Destroya in December 2005.
+Guitarist and bandleader Mina formed a cover band named Destroya in 2006.
 She derived its name from Kiss' album Destroyer and the Godzilla character Destoroyah.
 They performed songs by acts such as Led Zeppelin, Show-Ya, Pantera, Metallica and Manowar.
-Mina formed Destrose in March 2007, including "rose" in the name to make it more feminine and in reference to Guns N' Roses.
+Mina then formed Destrose in 2007, including "rose" in the name to make it more feminine and in reference to Guns N' Roses.
 Destrose contributed the song "Headless Goddess" to the November 2008 compilation album Samurai Metal Vol. 4.
 Eye, Eri, Kayo and guest drummer Mari all left the band on New Year's Eve 2008 and went on to form Mary's Blood at the end of 2009.
 In January 2010, Destrose was the opening act for The Iron Maidens' Japanese tour.
 Before the release of their debut single "Hakai no Bara" on October 2, a second pressing was already decided due to excessive demand.

-Destrose's song "Skykiller" was included on the January 15, 2011 compilation Iron Angel in preparation for their January 22 performance at the two-day Iron Angel Live event alongside other female metal acts such as Taia and Dazzle Vision.
+Destrose's song "Skykiller" was included on the January 15, 2011 compilation Iron Angel in preparation for their January 22 performance at the two-day Iron Angel Live event alongside other female metal acts such as Ancient Myth, Taia and Dazzle Vision.
 The band recruited vocalist Nene and drummer Nana in March 2011.
 Nene is also a fortuneteller and would give tarot card readings at concerts.
 The single "Deathless Memories" was released on May 25 and reached number 8 on Oricon's independent singles chart.
 Destrose announced they would temporary suspend activities after their September 25 concert at Meguro Live Station and that it would be their last with Nene, Nana and guitarist Satty.
 Bassist Miho joined Destrose on November 11.
 Marina joined about a week later and would become their longest serving vocalist.

 Destrose resumed activities after the January 9, 2012 Women's Power 20th Anniversary concert, where they played alongside Show-Ya, Aldious and Babymetal.
 Two days later, drummer Haruna officially joined the band.
 They released "Fenixx -To Revive-" on March 28, which reached number 7 on the indie chart.
 Its title is not only a reference to the band resuming, but also refers to Japan's recovery from the March 2011 Great East Japan Earthquake.
 Guitarist Narumi officially joined the band on June 1.
 The single "Nostphilia", coined by combining "nostalgia" and "philia", was released on November 14.